badsector998/badsector998/README.md

 	<img width="35" src="https://github.com/marwin1991/profile-technology-icons/assets/136815194/a57a85ba-e2dd-4036-85b6-7e1532391627" alt="Arduino" title="Arduino"/>
 </div>

-- 🌱 I’m currently learning back-end development and embedded systems especially RTOS related
-- 👯 I’m looking to collaborate on projects written in Go or any embedded system projects
 - 📫 How to reach me: aprilito.ik@outlook.com
 <!--
 **badsector998/badsector998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.